top of page

 ENDANGERED ACCORDING TO IUCN

-Humpback whales in French Polynesia are no longer threatened with extinction as they were in the 1960s.
-However, the South Pacific population is still classified as “endangered” by the International Union for Conservation of Nature.
+The humpback whales of French Polynesia are no longer considered endangered as they were in the 1960s.
+However, the population in the South Pacific is still classified as “endangered” by the International Union for Conservation of Nature (IUCN).

-It is with this backdrop that the Oceania association, under agreement with the DIREN, works on a daily basis to improve knowledge and set up projects to preserve this emblematic species of French Polynesia.
+In this context, the Oceania association, operating under an agreement with DIREN, works daily to improve knowledge and develop projects aimed at protecting this iconic species of French Polynesia.

 2019-BALEINE A BOSSE (2).JPG